gogog01-29-2021/210129-PNP-algorithm-Finite-step-problem-DefineInvertibility-of-Process/README.md

-백준1929 1.Order of if statement
+백준1929 1.Order of if statement 2.else?
+3.when to introduce list and inumerative forloops
 #include <stdio.h>
 #include <stdbool.h>